• FB

 No Knead Everything Garlic Oregano Focaccia

 1. Once fully dimpled, sprinkle on the garlic, everything bagel seasoning, and oregano.
-If using the grated cheese, sprinkle over top
+If using the grated cheese, sprinkle it over the top

 No Knead Everything Garlic Oregano Focaccia